Blue Badge Scheme and how to apply

 - frequently become extremely anxious or fearful of public / open spaces

-If you suffer very considerable psychological distress and are applying under the non-visible disabilities criteria, you will need to provide sufficient evidence of your 'enduring and substantial' disability to support your application.
-This should include reports, letters and other documentation from health and/or social care professionals.
+You will need to provide information and examples of the difficulties experienced, as well as sufficient evidence of your enduring and substantial disability to support your application.
+This should include reports, plans, letters and other documentation from health and/or social care professionals.

-A letter stating that a professional 'supports the application' will not be sufficient to evidence specific details of the eligible conditions stated in the application.
+A letter stating that a professional 'supports the application' will not be sufficient to demonstrate the conditions stated in the application.

-As well as your application form, you will need to complete a declaration form and to submit/send us some supporting information (as above).
+As well as your application form, you will need to submit/send us the relevant supporting evidence.

-Please send scanned or photocopied documents only - we may not be able to return any original documents sent to us.
+Please send scanned or photocopied documents only - we may not be able to return any original documents sent to us and we cannot be held responsible for documents that are valuable.

-- You can send our information to us at: Blue Badge Scheme, Newcastle City Council, Civic Centre, Newcastle Upon Tyne, NE1 8QH
+- post at: Blue Badge Scheme, Newcastle City Council, Civic Centre, Newcastle Upon Tyne, NE1 8QH

 We cannot process your application until we receive all documentation.